Force over Distance: Chapter 52

 “And yet,” Rush said delicately, “it seems not to’ve penetrated your skull?”

 “Yeah.
 And it never will penetrate.
 Because you’re wrong.
 This is a great idea,” Young settled the scientist against his chest.
 “Best one I’ve ever had, maybe.
 I’m good for your brain.
-We have literal evidence.
-Not sure what more you want.”
+We have literal evidence.”

 “Your cognitive architecture needs a repair job,” Rush muttered into his shoulder.

 “The only reason you think this is a bad idea is because you’re a terrible planner.”
-Young wrapped both arms around the man and felt the unnatural warmth radiate from him.
+Young wrapped both arms around the man, feeling his weight, feeling his fever.
 “You’re a pessimist.
 And you’re arrogant.
 I’m not impressed.
 I’ve never been impressed.
 You’re wrong about almost everything.”

 Rush sighed.
 “I’m an excellent planner.
 And I’m wrong about very little.”

 “Fortunately for you,” Young whispered into his hair, “I expect zero help.
 Active hinderance.
-So, y’know.
-Gold star.
+So, gold star.
 You’re doing great.
 Keep going.”

 In return, he got a wave of exhaustion-laced misery.